ShuklaGroup/esmdynamic/README.md

 The output directory will contain the numerical output for each sequence in a plain text file that can be easily read by `numpy.loadtxt`.
 A PNG image and a HTML-based visualization file are also provided.

-Depending on your system's memory, you may change the default values for `batch_size` or `chunk_size` to tradeoff speed and VRAM.
+Depending on your system's memory, you may change the default values for `batch_size` or `chunk_size` to trade off between speed and VRAM.

 ### Visualization <a name="visualization"></a>

-If you use the [`predict.py`](esm/esmdynamic/predict.py) script or the [Colab Notebook](https://colab.research.google.com/github/ShuklaGroup/esmdynamic/blob/main/examples/esmdynamic/esmdynamic.ipynb), you will obtain an interactive HTML file that makes visualization easier.
+If you use the [`run_esmdynamic`](esm/esmdynamic/predict.py) script or the [Colab Notebook](https://colab.research.google.com/github/ShuklaGroup/esmdynamic/blob/main/examples/esmdynamic/esmdynamic.ipynb), you will obtain an interactive HTML file that makes visualization easier.
 Open the file with a browser.
 Functionality includes zooming in and creating screen captures.

 ![viz](viz_plotly.gif)